llordrain/basewars_public/README.md

 # Do stuff with the shoplist

-Add an entity in the shoplist you need to use the function `BaseWars:CreateEntity(String entityID)`.
+To add an entity in the shoplist you need to use the function `BaseWars:CreateEntity(String entityID)`.

-Add a category in the shoplist you need to use the function `BaseWars:CreateCategory(String name, String iconPath, Number order)`
+To add a category in the shoplist you need to use the function `BaseWars:CreateCategory(String name, String iconPath, Number order)`

 ## Exemple usage: